gergill/uiowa-applied-topology.github.io/content/projects/tanglenomicon/index.md

 Interest in knot tabulation began in the 1860s, when Lord Kelvin hypothesized that atoms were knotted vortices in the aether.
 This idea led to the creation of the first knot table by P.G.
-Tait, who manually computed tables of prime knots up to seven crossings.
-Tait, along with Kirkman and Little, continued this work for 25 years, eventually publishing a complete list of prime knots up to ten crossings.
-Their tables contained a single error, which was corrected in 1974 by Perko, an amateur mathematician.
+Tait, who manually computed tables of prime knots up to seven crossings {{< cite "taitFirstSevenOrders1884" >}}.
+Tait, along with Kirkman and Little, continued this work for 25 years, eventually publishing a complete list of prime knots up to ten crossings
+{{< cite "taitTenfoldKnottiness1885" >}}{{< cite "kirkmanEnumerationDescriptionConstruction1885" >}}{{< cite "littleKnotsCensusOrder1885" >}}.
+Their tables contained a single error, which was corrected in 1974 by Perko, an amateur mathematician {{< cite "perkoClassificationKnots1974" >}}.

 In the 1960s, J.H.
+Conway introduced
-Conway introduced a novel approach to knot tabulation by breaking knots into simpler components called tangles.
+{{< cite "conwayEnumerationKnotsLinks1970">}} a novel approach to knot tabulation by breaking knots into simpler components called tangles.
 Conway's tangle calculus made the combinatorial work of knot tabulation more manageable.
 This approach was later verified and expanded by Caudron, marking the end of the hand computation era.

-With the advent of electronic computers in the early 1980s, researchers like Dowker and Thistlethwaite began using computers to construct knot tables.
+With the advent of electronic computers in the early 1980s, researchers like Dowker and Thistlethwaite {{< cite "dowkerClassificationKnotProjections1983" >}}
+began using computers to construct knot tables.
 Their two-pass approach, which involved enumerating all knot projections and computing invariants to distinguish them, became the standard for subsequent efforts.
-Hoste, Thistlethwaite, and Weeks used a similar method to extended knot tables to sixteen crossings in 1998.
-Burton's 2020 effort pushed the boundary to nineteen crossings, highlighting the computational challenges of knot tabulation.
+Hoste, Thistlethwaite, and Weeks {{< cite "hosteFirst1701936Knots1998" >}} used a similar method to extended knot tables to sixteen crossings in 1998.
+Burton's 2020 effort {{< cite "burtonNext350Million2020" >}} pushed the boundary to nineteen crossings, highlighting the computational challenges of knot tabulation.